Speaking

 all ages

 Be a ChangemakerDrawing on my age-appropriate books (either Be a Changemaker or Emmanuel’s Dream or Elizabeth Warren’s Big, Bold Plans), this author visit presentation will introduce youth to the idea that, in today’s world, everyone can—-and should—-strive to be a changemaker.
 I present real-world examples of young people who had made their marks on the world.
 I also inspire students to dream big and take positive action in their communities and beyond.
 Finally, I give students practical tips for success in their own future changemaking efforts.
-This workshop can be tailored for large or small groups.
-For smaller groups and/or older students, it can include hands-on workshop elements.
-Length is flexible, depending on your specific situation and needs.
+For smaller groups and/or older students, hands-on workshop elements can be included.

 Testimonial: Laurie Thompson is a thoughtful, clear and engaging presenter.
 She spent an hour with our 5th and 6th graders as a culmination to our Lucy Calkins TCRWP unit on informational writing.
 We used both Emmanuel’s Dream and Be a Changemaker as mentor texts for the Teen Activism topic.
 There is nothing better for the variety of writers in a classroom—emergent, reluctant and proficient—than to hear a published author talk about the struggle and time it takes to create a published piece.
 The message that writing is ‘never done’ was professionally and perfectly conveyed to students.
 If you’re looking for ways to engage your students in writing and in making a difference, Laurie Thompson will share her passion with them!”
 (Maureen Juenger, 5/6 Grades, Sunrise Elementary, Redmond, WA)